OctopusDeployLabs/node-octopus-deploy/docs/client/TagSetsApi.md

 # **listAllTagSets**
 > List listAllTagSets()

-Get a list of TagSetResources
+Get a list of Tag Sets

-    Lists the details of all of the tag sets in the supplied Octopus Deploy Space.
-The results will be sorted by the &#x60;SortOrder&#x60; field on each tag set.
+    Lists the details of all of the Tag Sets in the supplied Octopus Deploy Space.
+The results will be sorted by the &#x60;SortOrder&#x60; field on each Tag Set.

 ### Parameters
 This endpoint does not need any parameter.